 Seabirds and dolphins indigenous to this region often follow the vessel.

 After an included breakfast, disembark in Jamestown.
 You have many opportunities to enjoy the local culture, pleasant climate, and endemic birds of this remote island.
 One such activity is an included visit to Longwood House, where Napoleon died in exile.
 You also have the chance to explore the island on your own.
 Please contact ExpeditionTrips for details about optional tours and activities.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

-Voyage aboard the designated vessel as indicated in the itinerary; cabin accommodations and meals aboard the ship including snacks, coffee and tea; luggage transfer from pick-up point to the vessel on the day of embarkation in Ushuaia; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (snowshoes and rubber boots); miscellaneous service taxes and port charges.
-Subject to change without notice.
+Luggage transfer from pick-up point to the vessel on day of embarkation in Ushuaia; shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots and snowshoes); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
+Inclusions subject to change without notice.

 Airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia, passport and visa expenses; government arrival and departure taxes; meals ashore; select land tours in Tristan da Cunha and St. Helena (please inquire); travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.